High Performance Supercapacitor Electrodes From Electrospun Nickel Oxide Nanowires

 Baiju Vidhyadharan, Nurul Khayyriah Mohd Zain, Izan Izwan Misnon, Radhiyah Abd Aziz, Jamil Ismail, Mashitah M. Yusoff, Rajan Jose

-Electrochemical energy storage using pseudocapacitive mode is under intense research owing to their potential in fabricating high performance renewable energy devices at a lower cost.
-In this paper we characterize nickel oxide (NiO) nanowires developed by electrospinning an aqueous polymeric solution containing nickel precursor for its application as a pseudocapacitors electrode.
-The wires are of diameter ∼50–70 nm containing densely packed cuboidal grains (∼10–20 nm) with less degree of crystal defects.
-Electrochemical properties of the electrodes fabricated on a nickel foam substrates are evaluated by cyclic voltammetry (CV) and charge–discharge cycling (CDC), and electrochemical impedance spectroscopy (EIS) techniques.
-The best performing electrode showed a specific capacitance (CS) of ∼670 Fg−1 with high cycling stability (∼100%) for over 1000 cycles and Coulombic efficiency ∼98%.
-Lower electrochemical equivalent resistance (∼0.76 Ω), charge transfer resistance (∼0.45 Ω), and charge relaxation time (43 ms) are observed which are attributed to the defect free nanowire morphology that give rise to the superior performance.
+Electrochemical energy storage in the pseudocapacitive mode is gaining attention due to its potential for producing high-performance supercapacitor electrodes devices at a cheaper cost.
+We analyse nickel oxide (NiO) nanowires created by electrospinning an aqueous polymeric solution comprising nickel precursor for use as a pseudocapacitors electrode in this study.
+The wires are 50–70 nm in diameter and include tightly packed cuboidal grains (10–20 nm) with a low degree of crystal flaws.
+The electrochemical properties of electrodes generated on nickel foam substrates are investigated using cyclic voltammetry (CV), charge-discharge cycling (CDC), and electrochemical resistivity spectroscopy (EIS).
+The best performing supercapacitor electrodes have a specific capacitance (CS) of 670 Fg1, strong cycling stability (100%) over 1000 cycles, and Coulombic efficiency of 98 per cent.
+On the other hand, there was a decrease in electrochemical equivalent resistance (0.76 Ω), charge transmission resistance (0.45Ω), and charge relaxation time (43 ms); this can be attributed to the defect-free nanowire shape that results in higher performance.

 Find out more here.